ydahal1/ydahal1/jokes.md

-How many optometrists does it take to change a light bulb?
-1 or 2?
-1... or 2?
+Where do you take someone who’s been injured in a peek-a-boo accident?
+To the I.C.U.

 [
-Mon Sep 29 00:27:54 UTC 2025
+Tue Sep 30 00:27:07 UTC 2025
  ]